MeghaNagarmunoli/STEM-C/CODING_CHALLENGE.md

 Congrats you have completed the code challenge :clap:

-Please follow the instructions below to submit your work
+Please follow the instructions below to submit your work.

 <br/>